gbif/data-blog/content/post/2021-04-22-microsoft-azure-and-gbif.md

 **GBIF** now has a [snapshot](https://github.com/microsoft/AIforEarthDataSets/blob/main/data/gbif.md) of 1.2 billion occurrences<sub>✝</sub> records on [Microsoft Azure](https://www.microsoft.com/en-us/ai/ai-for-earth).

 It is hosted by the **Microsoft AI for Earth program**, which hosts geospatial datasets that are important to environmental sustainability and Earth science.
-Hosting is convenient because you could now use occurrences in combination with other environmental layers, and not need to upload any of it to the Azure.
+Hosting is convenient because you could now use occurrences in combination with other environmental layers and not need to upload any of it to the Azure.

-The main reason you would want to use cloud computing over your own computer is because you can run **big data queries** that are slow or impractical on a local machine.
+The main reason you would want to use cloud computing is because you can run **big data queries** that are slow or impractical on a local machine.

 <!--more-->